Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 NDIS participants cannot use the HSP → They can access HSP devices when bundled into NDIS plans.

-Clearing these misconceptions helps you take full advantage of free hearing aids.
+Clearing these misconceptions helps you take full advantage of subsidised hearing aids.
 The next step is applying at our clinic.

-Applying for the Government Hearing Services Program at Delta Hearing Clinic Melton
+Applying for the Australian Government Hearing Services Program

 Applying to the HSP at Delta Hearing Clinic Melton involves submitting documentation, receiving a voucher, and scheduling your hearing assessment.
 This straightforward process ensures qualified pensioners and seniors obtain government-funded hearing aids and ongoing support without financial burden.